emm-sam/Pinterest-Pipeline/README.md

 - Docker

 #### Pinterest API (project_pin_API.py)
 The API 'listens' for data on port 8000.
-This data simulates what would be created when users interact with the pinterest app.
-The data is converted to a dictionary using a defined schema before being sent to a Kafka producer.
-Each message is encoded as bytes to be sent to a predifined topic.
+This simulates the data that would be created when users interact with the pinterest app.
+The data is converted to a dictionary/json using a defined schema before being sent to a Kafka producer.
+Each message is encoded as bytes to be sent to a predifined 'topic'.

 ________________________________________________________________________________

-### Batch processing
+### Batch Processing
 Kafka Consumer -> Amazon S3 bucket (datalake) -> PySpark -> Cassandra -> Presto

 Airflow: for orchestration